NativeScript/NativeScript/CONTRIBUTING.md

 ## <a name="features"></a> Requesting Features

 1. Use Github Issues to submit feature requests.
-2. First search for a similar request and extend it if applicable.
+2. First, search for a similar request and extend it if applicable.
 This way it would be easier for the community to track the features.
-3. When a brand new feature requested, try to give as many details on your need as possible.
-We prefer that you explain a need than explain a technical solution for it.
+3. When requesting a new feature, please provide as much detail as possible about why you need the feature in your apps.
+We prefer that you explain a need rather than explain a technical solution for it.
 That might trigger a nice conversation on finding the best and broadest technical solution to a specific need.

 ## <a name="help"></a> Asking for Help